Small.

 THE SANCTUARY

 The experience of MINŌ extends beyond the plate.
-It is a Listening Bar, where the warmth of analog vinyl fills the room without demanding your attention.
-It is a Sake Library, offering rare brews and Japanese whiskies stored in private lockers for our Founding Members.
+It is a Listening Bar, where warm, curated music fills the room without demanding your attention.
+It is a Sake Library, offering rare brews and Japanese whiskies — alongside purposefully crafted cocktails that honor the same philosophy.

 It is a place designed for those who understand that the greatest luxury is not excess.
 It is presence.